Vilksar/ComplementDrugSearch/README.md

 * `--Initial`.
 Use this argument to specify the name of the initial drug or drug-target.
 If the initial drug is not in the list of drugs or its corresponding drug-target does not appear in the network, an error will be returned.
 This argument does not have a default value.

 * `--MaximumPath`. (optional) Use this argument to specify the length of the maximum path between the drug-targets and the essential proteins.
 It must be a positive integer.
-The default value is "3".
+The default value is `3`.

 * `--NumberOfSolutions`. (optional) Use this argument to specify the maximum number of complementing drugs to be returned.
-The default value is "10".
+The default value is `10`.

-* `--Output`. (optional) Use this argument to specify the path to the output file where the details about the complementing drugs will be written.
-Permission to write is needed for the corresponding folder.
+* `--Output`. (optional) Use this argument to specify the path to the output file where the results will be written.
+Permission to write is needed for the corresponding directory.
 If a file with the same name already exists, it will be automatically overwritten.
 The default value is the name of the file containing the interactions, followed by the name of the initial drug, the name of its drug-target, and the current date and time.

 ### Proteins